Dear future Assistant Principal,

 Question: If there was a conflict between a student and a teacher, on which side would you stand?

 Hint: If you decided about a conflict without a proper investigation, you could lose the trust of the students—not just one student but all of them.
-And that would jeopardize your job as a vice-principal.

 Therefore you should always approach conflicts carefully, and address them individually.
 Listen to both conflict parties before suggesting an action, or taking one.